hpcugent/vsc_user_docs/mkdocs/docs/HPC/sites/hpc_policies.md

 #### Data transfer by HPC staff

 As a very last resort measure, HPC staff can perform a data transfer to another VSC account when requested by a VO moderator or promotor.
-If the former user was member of a VO, we will assume all the data is owned by the VO moderator or promotor (including $VSC_HOME and $VSC_DATA directories).
+If the former user was member of a VO, we will assume all the data is owned by the VO moderator or promotor.

 Please be aware that such a data transfer is a non-trivial operation for HPC-UGent staff: